 Chances are, you’ve already used YouTube either from the site directly or an embedded video on an article at some point today or in the last week.
 YouTube was founded in February 2005 as an online destination for the viewing and sharing of original videos.
-It was bought out by Google in November 2006; it is now considered a leader in user-generated online videos and is the largest of all video websites.
-The company is located in San Bruno, CA.
+It was bought out by Google in November 2006 and now is considered a leader in user-generated online videos and the largest of all video websites.
+The company is located in San Bruno, California.

 The company earns revenue through the different forms of advertising that appear on its site, including daily ads on the homepage, general display and text ads appearing next to search results, ads that appear within videos, and brand advertiser-sponsored contests.

 On its website, YouTube says its company culture is rooted deeply in collaboration: “We don’t just exchange ideas within our own teams, but work with people across all of Google to find solutions to our challenges on-screen and behind the scenes.”
-Here's a list of skills and characteristics YouTube looks for in potential employees:
+Skills and characteristics YouTube looks for in potential employees include:

 Applying for Openings at YouTube